2009 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Survival Distribution

-The 2009 Half Dollar Mintage & Survival Chart reveals significant production variations across the six different variants issued that year.
-The Philadelphia and Denver regular strikes dominated production with identical mintages of 1.9 million coins each, representing the highest volumes.
+The 2009 Half Dollar Mintage & Survival Chart shows six distinct varieties with very different production totals.
+The Philadelphia and Denver regular business strikes led with matching mintages of 1.9 million pieces each — the highest volumes of the year.

 Also Read: What Half Dollars Are Worth Money?